ArtoriasCode/docker-terraria/README.md

-## 🛠 Terraria dedicated server in Docker
+## 🛠 tModLoader dedicated server in Docker
-A simple and configurable Docker setup for hosting a dedicated **vanilla** Terraria server.
+A simple and configurable Docker setup for hosting a dedicated **modded** Terraria server.
 - ⚙️ Fully configurable via `.env` and `serverconfig.txt`
 - 💾 Automatic start via `screen` for auto-saves
 - 🗺️ The ability to generate worlds and upload your own
 - 🚀 Simple and fast deployment using Docker Compose
 - 🔁 Automatic startup after VPS startup / restart
+- 💻 Automatic mods download

 ## 📥 Project download
 > [!NOTE]